Experience

 2020 – 2024

-Worked as an independent chef through the outsourcing company Via Ons, gaining experience in a wide variety of restaurants across Amsterdam.
-Adapted quickly to different kitchens, styles, and teams — from casual dining to fine dining.
-Built resilience, versatility, and the ability to deliver consistent quality in diverse environments
+Worked as an independent chef in various restaurants across Amsterdam.
+Adapted quickly to different teams, concepts, and kitchen structures.
+Built resilience and learned to deliver consistent quality in changing environments.

 Supplier – Tring Tring / Jan van As, Amsterdam — Hospitality Supply Chain